Axioma: History

 The band dates back to 2015 when guitarists Cyril Blandino and J. Meyers from Forged in Flame, former Keelhaul and Ringworm bassist/vocalist Aaron Dallison, and drummer Jon Vinson came together in Cleveland, Ohio.
 Their debut EP, Opia, was released in 2016 by Tartarus Records based in Groningen, Netherlands.

-In 2019, the band released their first full-length album, Crown, through Translation Loss Records.
+In 2019, the band released their first full-length album, Crown, through Translation Loss Records (in German).
 The album featured a cover of the 1998 Massive Attack song Angel.

 Their second full-length album, Sepsis, followed in 2022 again on Translation Loss Records with multiple vinyl pressings.
 In 2023, Axioma released the EP Primal Descent through Stained Glass Torments.
 The album was the first to feature drummer Nick Amato.
 Written during the COVID-19 pandemic, the EP explores themes of technological and societal decay.

 In 2024, they produced and released Live Totality, a live EP inspired by their performance on the edge of Lake Erie during the total solar eclipse in Lorain, Ohio.